flutter/news_toolkit/docs/docs/overview.md

 :::info
 [Mason][mason_link] is a command line application which allows you to generate a customized codebase based on your specifications.

+We'll use mason to generate your customized news application from the Flutter News Template.
 :::

 **Dart Frog**